-Did you know that your favorite websites might have been harvesting your data and sending it straight to a hacker?
-Well, not the original website but a very convincing lookalike.
-The scary thing is you might be misdirected at any time and you won’t even notice it.
-Then everything you’ll type in, like your login details and passwords, will end in hacker's hands.
+Imagine you land on a website you visit frequently, like your online banking page.
+How do you know that it’s legitimate and not a convincing lookalike?
+In a pharming attack, you might be misdirected at any time, and you won’t even notice it.
+Then everything you’ll type in will end up in the hacker's hands.
 That’s how insidious pharming is.

 There are two types of pharming attacks you should know about.

-Now, when you try to access your social media account by entering the correct URL, a fake identical page would appear instead.
-You’d have no idea that you’ve been presented with a copy that is ready to steal your data.
+Now, when you try to access your social media account, for example, and you enter the correct URL, an identical but fake site will appear instead.
+The worst thing is that you’ll have no idea that it’s fraudulent and ready to steal your data.

-If the DNS server is infected, it will redirect your request to a different IP address.
-However, you would still be presented with an identical-looking site.
 Hackers love DNS server attacks.
 They’re much harder to pull off but have a higher success rate.
-Instead of needing to compromise multiple devices individually, they simply herd a large number of internet users towards a malicious site.
+Instead of targeting many devices one by one, they simply herd scores of internet users towards fraudulent websites.
 This is where the name “pharming” comes from.

 It’s mostly your internet service provider’s job to hunt down fake websites, especially at the DNS level.
 However, you shouldn’t rely purely on them.
 Pharming can be prevented by:

-Try NordVPN now with a 30-day money-back guarantee!
+Stay safe.
+Try NordVPN with a 30-day money-back guarantee!